assadiandre/SimplySquare/README.md

 - Open the .workspace file.
 - Build and run the application for IOS devices (iphone 6,6s,7,8)
 - NOTE: In order for the camera roll collection view to show you must be running on a real IOS device.

-**About**

-SimplySquare was an in app marketplace for 8x8 inch wooden squares, it was published to the app-store but has since been removed.
-This was my first project in Xcode.
-It included notifications with One Signal, in app payments with Stripe, linked promotion codes with a Firebase database, and much more.
-I am very proud of this app and although it was never published I finished the project and gained a lot of experience.

 ![alt text](https://image.ibb.co/iNwqsc/IMG_0902.jpg)